-From the timber framing, to the interior spaces, to the finished look, the image of your ideal home is crystal clear in your mind.
+From timber framing, to interior spaces, the image of your ideal home is crystal clear in your mind.
 But, unless you are an architect yourself, you are going to need a professional to translate this mental image into a functional floor plan design.
-Here are some things to consider when you begin your search for the architect that will bring your dream home to life.
+Here are a few things for consideration as you begin your search for an architect that can bring your timber home to life.

 You are building a traditional timber frame home because you love its timeless look of mortise and tenon connections, but will your architect stay true to your vision?
 Make sure that the architect is on the same page as you, and not trying to modify it with contemporary beams and metal braces.